 Chair Role: The Chair organizes volunteers who discreetly coordinate those members of the school community who wish to contribute time or resources to support a family in need, such as meals and transportation to and from the school; it is not the responsibility of the committee to provide the resources themselves, but to solicit and organize.

-The school's hot lunch program is provided by Good Earth.
+The school's hot lunch program is provided by an outside vendor.
 Families sign up online for three sessions per year.
 Volunteers are needed to work the serving tables for both Lower and Middle/Upper Division five days a week.

-Chair Role: There are three Chairs.
-One communicates with Good Earth regarding the menu and the schedule for the school year and reminds parents to sign up for each session.
-The other two Chairs, typically one for Lower School and one for Upper School, create the schedule (generally a Google doc) for serving and solicit volunteers.
+Chair Role: The chair role manages the outside vendor and the schedule for the school year and reminds parents to sign up for each session.
+The chair also creates a schedule (generally a Google doc) for serving and soliticing volunteers.

 Manage the significant number of items (clothing, water bottles, lunch boxes, and so on) that are left around campus.
 Labeled items are returned to the classroom homeroom for grades K-6 and directly to individual lockers for 7th and 8th graders.
 Two display days are scheduled each month, when all unlabeled clothes are hung on clotheslines and other items displayed on a table for easy discovery by parents and children.
 Any items not picked up during that month's display days are donated to Next Generation.